ayalabuitrago/ayalabuitrago/README.md

 # 💫 About Me:
 Hi there! 👋, I am a passionate full-stack developer from Nicaragua with two years of experience specializing in Angular and .NET.
-I'm currently studying computer engineering at the <a href="https://uni.edu.ni">Universidad Nacional de Ingeniería</a> of Nicaragua 💙.
+I'm currently studying computer engineering at the <a href="https://uni.edu.ni" target="blanck">Universidad Nacional de Ingeniería</a> of Nicaragua 💙.

 I started learning programming when I was studying my Associate Degree in Programming, where I learned the basics of programming, logic, concepts, and where I fell in love with this beautiful world of talking to the computer and understand it.